-Suppose that your Mac drive that has only one partition (i.e. the boot volume, Macintosh HD) having all your data along with the system files stored on it.
+Suppose your Mac drive has only one partition (i.e. the boot volume, Macintosh HD) having all your data along with the system files stored on it.
 Besides, the secondary drive you have is partitioned into several volumes; one of these is the boot volume.
 Corruption of the boot volume of your Mac drive causes Mac data inaccessibility, whereas the same issue on the secondary drive does not affect the data stored on it at all, even if you format its boot volume to reinstall Mac OS X.

-Besides, it must be known to you that partitioning Mac drive not only facilitates storing different types of data (such as pictures, videos, applications, and more) on separate Mac volumes, but also allows you to go for multi boot.
+Besides, it must be known to you that partitioning Mac drive not only facilitates storing different types of data (such as pictures, videos, applications, and more) on separate Mac volumes, but also allows you to go for multi-boot.
 This means that you can install multiple operating systems (i.e. both Mac and Windows) on separate volumes of your Mac drive.
 Therefore, if you are using Mac OS X Lion and want Mountain Lion to be installed on a separate volume, partitioning Mac drive is what you need to go for.
 However, if you want a Windows operating system to be installed on a separate volume of your Mac drive, then you have to use Mac inbuilt Boot Camp Assistant tool for this.
 By having multiple operating systems installed on your Mac drive, you can access your data even if one of these fails to boot.

 How to partition a new hard drive on Mac

 You might be using a spare hard drive (internal or external, mainly external) to save the backup copies of all crucial files of yours.
-For this, instead of storing all data at a common partition as well as to avoid data untidiness, you should split this hard drive space into multiple partitions.
+For this, instead of storing all data on a common partition as well as to avoid data untidiness, you should split this hard drive space into multiple partitions.
 Even though you must have a Mac partition manager app to get this done, you can also use Mac inbuilt Disk Utility as the default Mac disk partition manager.

 For this, you need to follow the steps discussed underneath:

-1. Hook up the secondary hard drive to your Mac
+1. Hook up the secondary hard drive to your Mac.

 2. When Disk Insertion message pops up, click Initialize button on it